wallsarahlyn/site-survey-ai-app-yviays/API_SETUP.md

 4. Upload property images
 5. Click "Analyze with AI"

+### Test Address Autocomplete:
+1. Go to Insurance tab or Drawing tab
+2. Start typing an address in the address field
+3. You should see autocomplete suggestions appear
+4. Select an address to validate and geocode it

 ### Test Historical Data:
 1. Sign in to the app (Profile tab)
 2. Go to Insurance tab
-3. Enter a property address
+3. Enter a property address using autocomplete
 4. Click "Fetch Historical Data"

-## API Costs
+## API Costs & Usage

 ### OpenAI GPT-4 Vision:
 - **Model:** gpt-4o
 - **Cost:** ~$0.01-0.03 per image analysis
 - **Usage:** Called when analyzing property images
+- **Monthly estimate:** $10-50 for 500-1,000 analyses

-### Google Maps Geocoding:
+### Google Maps:
-- **Free tier:** 40,000 requests/month
+- **Free tier:** $200 credit per month
+- **Places Autocomplete:** $2.83 per 1,000 requests
-- **Cost after:** $5 per 1,000 requests
+- **Geocoding:** $5.00 per 1,000 requests
+- **Monthly estimate:** Free for most users (under $200/month)

 ### OpenWeather:
 - **Free tier:** 1,000 calls/day
 - **Cost after:** Paid plans available
+- **Monthly estimate:** Free for most users

 ### NOAA:
 - **Free:** No cost, but rate limited
+- **Monthly estimate:** $0

 ## Fallback Behavior

 If API keys are not configured:
 - **AI Analysis:** Will use mock data with realistic patterns
+- **Address Autocomplete:** Will show a warning message and allow manual entry
 - **Historical Data:** Will use mock data with realistic patterns
 - **Geocoding:** Will use approximate coordinates

 The app will continue to work with mock data, but real API integration provides:
 - More accurate property assessments
+- Validated and standardized addresses
 - Real-time weather and storm data
 - Actual historical risk analysis
 - Better insurance underwriting data

-## Security Notes
+## Security Best Practices

-- Never commit API keys to version control
+1. **Never commit API keys to version control**
+   - Add API keys to `.gitignore`
-- Use environment variables for all sensitive data
+   - Use environment variables for sensitive data

-- Rotate API keys periodically
+2. **Restrict API keys properly**
-- Monitor API usage to prevent unexpected costs
+   - Limit to specific APIs
+   - Limit to specific platforms (iOS, Android, Web)
+   - Add bundle ID/package name restrictions

+3. **Monitor API usage**
-- Set up billing alerts in API provider dashboards
+   - Set up billing alerts in Google Cloud Console
+   - Monitor OpenAI usage dashboard
+   - Review Supabase Edge Function logs

+4. **Rotate API keys periodically**
+   - Change keys every 3-6 months
+   - Immediately rotate if compromised

+5. **Use different keys for development and production**
+   - Create separate Google Cloud projects
+   - Use separate OpenAI API keys

 ## Troubleshooting

-### "API key not configured" error:
+### "Google Maps API key not configured" error:
+- Verify you replaced `'YOUR_GOOGLE_MAPS_API_KEY'` in AddressAutocomplete.tsx
-- Verify the environment variable name is correct
+- Check that the API key is correct (no extra spaces)
+- Ensure Places API is enabled in Google Cloud Console

+### "REQUEST_DENIED" error:
+- Check that Places API and Geocoding API are enabled
+- Verify API key restrictions allow your app
-- Check that the secret is set in Supabase
+- Ensure billing is set up in Google Cloud Console
-- Redeploy the Edge Function after setting secrets

 ### "Failed to analyze images" error:
 - Check OpenAI API key is valid